'I don't see this slowing down' - Saudi spending to continue

 Hutton, who has been a senior executive at Eurosport, ESPN, IMG & Facebook, said: "I've worked in sport for 40 years and I've never seen a project as big, as ambitious and as determined to be a success."

-Speaking to BBC sports editor Dan Roan in a wide-ranging interview for BBC Radio 5 Live's special 'The Saudi Story', he said it was "not necessarily a bad thing" if it meant European football was not as strong as it has been.
+Speaking to BBC sports editor Dan Roan in a wide-ranging interview for BBC Radio 5 Live's special 'The Saudi Story', he said it was "not necessarily a bad thing" if European football was not as strong as it has been.

-Hutton also put the Saudi spending into context, saying "it has got the world of sport talking but it's a quarter or a fifth of what the Premier League clubs have spent this summer".
+Hutton also put the Saudi spending into context, saying "it has got the world of sport talking but it's a quarter or a fifth of what Premier League clubs have spent this summer".

 - LISTEN: The Saudi Story - a BBC Radio 5 Live special